 JR: You can buy a net completely made, but they're kind of expensive.
 But I think I bought mine.
 A lot of my net was used net from other fishermen that got out or something.
-But after a while, the monofilament breaks and it gets old and brittle and it doesn't catch as well so you replace it.
+But after a while, the monofilament breaks, and it gets old and brittle and it doesn't catch as well so you replace it.
 Every two years at the most or sometimes yearly, what I do was you cut the monofilament off the lead line and the cork line and you re-tie the monofilament again to those lines to remake the nets.
-You use the same lead line and corks lines until the line rots, but fifteen years and they haven't rotten yet.
+You use the same lead line and corks lines until the line rots, but in fifteen years (I haven't had a line rot on me yet?).
 It takes a while building a net.
 That's the decent part of the job.
 It takes a while.
-It's fairly expensive now as much as most of some other fisheries use, but it's pretty expensive.
+It's fairly expensive, not as much as some other fisheries, but it's pretty expensive.

-SW: Obviously, that is an important component of what you do.
+SW: Obviously, then that's an important component of what you do.
 When are you exactly building your nets?
 Are you doing it in your off time?
 Are you doing it as you go along the fishing season?

 JR: Yes.
 What you should do is you should be doing it all winter long and having all your gear ready.
-But because I also work in the wintertime as a carpenter, my spare time, we build nets.
+But because I also work in the wintertime as a carpenter, my spare time, I re-build nets.
 I try to have the majority, let's say, at least half my gear ready for the beginning of the year, in the beginning of spring.
 Then in my spare time, I'd be building nets along maybe through the summertime and the fall.
 So, it's a constant process.
 I always have to go out to my garage.
-Now, I have lead line and cork line out there and webbing being in the middle of tying another piece of net to replace an old piece of net.
+Now, I have lead line and cork line out there and webbing and being in the middle of tying another piece of net to replace an old piece of net.
 You pull a piece out, you throw a new piece in, and you just keep working along.

-SW: Are you using certain tools, net making tool?
+SW: Are you using certain tools, net making tools?

 JR: Yes.
 It's just a needle, just a line, a twine needle that you use.
 You just load the needle with the twine for tying the monofilament on.
 Then you just work your way along the net tying the mono on.
-You work your way down the net with the leads and the cork and you work your way down the net together with the two lines.
+You work your way down the net with the leads and the corks and you work your way down the net together with the two lines.